bytecodealliance/wasmtime/cranelift/isle/docs/language-reference.md

 #### Extractors

-An *external extractor* is an implementation of matching behavior in left-hand sides (patterns) that is fully programmable to interface with the embedding application.
+An *external extractor* is an implementation of matching behavior in left-hand sides (patterns) that is fully programmable to the interface with the embedding application.
 When the generated pattern-matching code is attempting to match a rule, and has a value to match against an extractor pattern defined as an external extractor, it simply calls